DanooshanS/CSCI3055U-Final-Project/README.md

           - List: [1, 2, 3, 4];
           - Map: %{"a" -> 1, 2 -> "B"};

+     Math:
+          Addition: a + b
+          Subtraction: a- b
+          Multiplication: a * b
+          Division: a / b
+          Integer Division: div(a,b)
+          Remainder: rem(a,b)

      Variables: See example2.ex for examples.
                 Once a variable of any type is defined, it CANNOT be changed.
                 MUST begin with an _ or lowercase letter